 According to their reporting, some countries such as Sweden are making moves to ditch cash entirely.
 Yet others such as the U.S. are printing more cash than ever–up from $80 billion in U.S. paper currency in 1976 to roughly $1.5 trillion today.
 This makes sense if you consider inflation.
 But as Dubner notes, “on the other hand, why is there so much cash floating around when we’ve got so many other ways to pay for things?”

 He’s right.
-There’s no shortage of non-cash payment options these days including debit and credit cards, p2p payment services like Venmo, Square Cash and Chime’s Pay Friends, and now Bitcoin.
+There’s no shortage of non-cash payment options these days including debit and credit cards, p2p payment services like Venmo, Square Cash, and Chime’s Pay Friends, and now Bitcoin.
 But even with all of these options, we’re a long way from a truly cash-free society.

 Until we reach that point, you’ll need to be prepared for those moments when cash is required (I’m looking at you, food trucks).
-Knowing how to avoid ATM fees will help you keep more cash and never pay a bank fee again.
+Knowing how to avoid ATM fees will help you keep more cash and never pay a bank fee or surcharge again.

 Go to ATMs within your bank’s network.